comradeintense/intensemenuaddon/README.md

-Intense Menu Addon
+# Intense Menu Addon

-# About
+### About

-Addon for blender to speed up the workflow by combining the most common actions/tools into a single place.
+Intense Menu is an addon that I developed for myself to speed up the workflow in Blender when I'm doing asset creation for Cities Skylines.
+It incorporates some of the most used (for me) actions/shortctuts into one single place, in a nice menu accessible with hotkeys.

-To install the addon, download the zip
+### Installation